 Material and methods

 Page 6, lines 106-109.
 The differences in temperature (in precipitation are ok) between regions are not evident from Fig. 1b.
 Some further details, as mean temperatures for a given elevation, could be helpful to show these differences.

+Violin plots are not enough?
+Mean temp at multiple elevations?

 Page 7, line 125.
 134 historical localities, but the sum (34+47+32) gives 113.

+Corrected.
+Should have been 34+47+53 = 134

 Page 7, lines 138-144.
 The total number of sites included in the study is unclear.

+We include all 134 historical and 166 modern sites.
+Need to add a clear sentence stating this.

 Page 8, line 166.
 Apparently, there are 33 species in Table S4.

+Correct Table S4 to 34 species, split out N. fuscipes and N. macrotis

 Page 9, lines 173-174: "...with the exception of sites within the Yellow Pine...".
 Why this change was made?

 Page 9, lines 175-177.
 At this point of the ms, it is not clear why species were classified into categories.
 "Widespread" category is missing here.

+Defined “widespread”.
+Added clarification.

 Page 9, lines 185-186.
 The number of sites used in the analyses is not clear here either.
 Repeated sites should not be included, given modelling was under an "unpaired-site" framework.

+Why not?
+They are in different eras.

 Page 10, line 195.
 There are 16 models in Table 5.

+Need to correct text.
+Full models are not shown, only the 16 best models based on preliminary model selection as stated in the text.

 Page 10, line 196.
 Does "trend" correspond to "time" in Table S5?

+Yes.
+Correct S5

 Page 10, line 201.
 "The full candidate model set...".
 Only 16 models are listed.

+Correct.
+Need to clarify in text and state only the top 16 models are in the table.

 Page 11, line 228.
 "Species identity was included as a random effect...".
 How was tested the effect of the random factor (random intercept, random slope)?

+Morgan?

 Page 11, line 232.
 "We defined 12 models...".
 Apparently, there are more than 12 potential models based on the 3 categorical explanatory variables including one-way interactions only.

+Check

 Page 12, line 256. "...and the 5% of historical cells...".
 What the historical cells were used for?

+Clarified as: “For each historical site, we identified the 5% of modern cells that were nearest climatically.
+To test for availability of similar environments within the historical era we also identified the 5% of historical cells that were nearest climatically (see supplementary methods for details)”

 Page 12, lines 263-265.
 What is the magnitude of the overall warming here?

+“We compared these climate-data derived models to an “overall warming model” that assumes an increased temperature at all grid cells over the same time period, which always predicted upslope movements.”

+Need to clarify “overall warming model” perhaps we should just call this the “upslope model”.
+There is no magnitude to the “overall warming model”

 Results

 Page 13, lines 289-295.
 This paragraph could fit better after the results presented in lines 296-307.

+I am not sure why this order would be preferable.

 Page 14, lines 299-300.
 The results corresponding to Table S3 are hardly explained.

+The reviewer wants more detail on AIC model selection from Table S3

 Page 14, line 310.
 It is unclear why Fig. 1c is referred here.